vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 wife and sons; KKV 40-41, HV I. 381-82 (both quote

 Bhav.
 I. 19.
 81-89).
-Puspāstami-on 8th of Sr. śu.; tithivrata; Siva deity; for a
+Puspāstami-on 8th of Sr. śu.; tithivrata; Śiva deity; for a

-year; in each month different flowers, different naivedya and different names of Siva; KKV 235-238, HV I. 837-839
+year; in each month different flowers, different naivedya and different names of Śiva; KKV 235-238, HV I. 837-839

 (both from Bhav ).
 Puṣyavrata-It is a nakṣatravrata; in the northern passage of